-- The notes are designed for investors who seek early exit prior to maturity at a premium if, on any Review Date (other than the final Review Date), the closing level of each of the Russell 2000[®] Index and the S&P 500[®] Index, which we refer to as the Indices, is at or above its Call Value. - The earliest date on which an automatic call may be initiated is November 3, 2020. - The notes are also designed for investors who seek uncapped, unleveraged exposure to any appreciation of the lesser performing of the Indices at maturity, if the notes have not been automatically called. - Investors in the notes should be willing to forgo interest and dividend payments and be willing to accept the risk of losing some or all of their principal amount at maturity. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
-Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes. - Payments on the notes are not linked to a basket composed of the Indices.
-Payments on the notes are linked to the performance of each of the Indices individually, as described below. - Minimum denominations of \$1,000 and integral multiples thereof - The notes priced on October 31, 2019 and are expected to settle on or about November 5, 2019. - CUSIP: 48132FUT1
+- The notes are designed for investors who seek early exit prior to maturity at a premium if, on any Review Date, the closing level of each of the S&P 500[®] Index, the Russell 2000[®] Index and the Dow Jones Industrial AverageTM, which we refer to as the Indices, is at or above its Call Value. - · The earliest date on which an automatic call may be initiated is December 6, 2019. - · Investors in the notes should be willing to forgo interest and dividend payments and be willing to accept the risk of losing some or all of their principal amount at maturity. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
+Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes. - · Payments on the notes are not linked to a basket composed of the Indices.
+Payments on the notes are linked to the performance of each of the Indices individually, as described below. - · Minimum denominations of \$1,000 and integral multiples thereof - The notes priced on December 3, 2018 and are expected to settle on or about December 10, 2018. - · CUSIP: 48130WDW8

 Investing in the notes involves a number of risks.
-See "Risk Factors" beginning on page PS-10 of the accompanying product supplement, "Risk Factors" beginning on page US-1 of the accompanying underlying supplement and "Selected Risk Considerations" beginning on page PS-4 of this pricing supplement.
+See "Risk Factors" beginning on page PS-10 of the accompanying product supplement, "Risk Factors" beginning on page US-1 of the accompanying underlying supplement and "Selected Risk Considerations" beginning on page PS-5 of this pricing supplement.